kalaitzi-gif/DSCI510FinalProject/README.md

 **Descriptive Statistics**

-This data analysis step is performed to properly set up a bar chart comparing the average risk of a given country to experience ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').
+This data analysis step is performed to properly set up a bar chart comparing the average risk of a given country to experience ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in "visualize results.py").

 - Count
 - Mean